AbhiPandey-1409/SQL-PROJECT/README.md

 * orders and refunds

-Being an analyst in the company its my responsibility to fetch an analyse data from one or multiple table of this Database
+Being an analyst in the company its my responsibility to fetch an analyse data from one or multiple table of this Database.

 The data retrieved and analysed are based on-
 * Traffic source analysis
 * Webiste performance analysis
 * Channel portfolio analysis
-* Business patern and seasonality analysis
+* Business pattern and seasonality analysis
 * Product Analysis
 * User Analysis